 Here is the link if you’d like to post in your Google classroom or other CMS for students to watch at home. https://youtu.be/80Iqp6bqc-0?t=76

-3. Read about flies
+3. Read about flies & perform a demonstration

 Recommended reading: Eat like a house fly.
 Houseflies and barf

 What really happens when a house fly lands on your food?
 Print out this page from Science World – Canada , include the link in your Google classroom or other CMS for students to read, or just read the page to students during class.
-The experiment requires vinegar, jello and a turkey baster – things many people have around the house or can pick up easily at a local store.
+The demonstration requires vinegar, jello and a turkey baster – things many people have around the house or can pick up easily at a local store.
 It also includes a list of vocabulary words and definitions, which fits perfectly with our philosophy of direct teaching of academic language.

 4. Complete word journal